normj/ServerlessTODOListTutorial/DotnetTryMaterial/StreamProcessing/StreamProcessingWrapup.md

 # Stream processing wrap up

-Now we have completed deploying a Lambda function that handles processing service events.
-In this example we are handled changes done to our DynamoDB Stream but we could just as easily used Lambda to handle events from S3 when objects are upload or when messages are sent to a SQS queues.
+We have completed deploying a Lambda function that handles processing service events.
+In this example we handled changes done to our DynamoDB Table but we could just as easily used Lambda to handle events from S3 when objects are upload or when messages are sent to a SQS queues.
 Lambda takes care of our scaling needs we can focus on our business logic.